taranvir031196/Ionic_TODO_App/README.md

 # Ionic_TODO_App
-This is a NoteApp Application build in Ionic and can be deployed on both android and iOS
+This is a Notes Application build in Ionic and can be deployed on both android and iOS platforms.